fran8joseph/humidiStat/README.md

 I have used Interrupts to set desired Maximum and Minimum Humidity levels at any point.

-Also a simple loop structure to display the time, but the time modle is not accurate yet.
+Also a simple loop structure to display the time, but the time module is not accurate yet.